n-p-m/LLMWork/README.md

-# LLMWork
+# LLMContainerization

-Developed this repo to keep track of LLM work for my project
+Developed this repo to keep track of different containerzation techniquest I used my project.

 First Container-> Quantized Llama2 which runs on CPU.
 Goal was to learn how to develop containers for LLM.
 Need to resolve below issues.